blat-blatnik/Pictomage/room-file-format.md

 uint8_t   bombVariants[numBombs]             // Unused.
 Bomb-variant codes for each bomb, but is always 0.
 uint8_t   numGlassBoxes                      // Number of glass boxes in the room.
-Rectangle glassBoxRects[numGlassBoxes]       // The bounding boxes of every glass box. float     glassBoxRotations[numGlassBoxes]   // Unused.
-Glass box angle in radians, but is always 0. uint8_t   numTriggerMessages                 // Number of trigger messages in the room.
+Rectangle glassBoxRects[numGlassBoxes]       // The bounding boxes of every glass box. uint8_t   numTriggerMessages                 // Number of trigger messages in the room.
 Rectangle triggerMessageRects[numTriggerMessages]  // Activation areas for every trigger message. bool      triggerMessageOnce[numTriggerMessages]   // Unused.
 For each trigger message, whether it will only trigger once.